Dickie Bird: Post retirement

-Bird went on to write his autobiography simply titled My Autobiography (with a foreword by Michael Parkinson), which sold more than a million copies.
+Bird went on to write his autobiography, simply titled My Autobiography (with a foreword by Michael Parkinson), which sold more than a million copies.
 A sequel titled White Cap and Bails – Adventures of a Much Travelled Umpire was published in 1999 by Hodder and Stoughton.
 Bird set up the Dickie Bird Foundation to help disadvantaged under-18s achieve their potential in sport.

 He was the subject of This Is Your Life in 1992 when he was surprised by Michael Aspel at Yorkshire Television.

 Bird appeared in one episode of Trigger Happy TV.
 He also appeared in an episode of Top Gear in 2010.
 That year he also took part in BBC's The Young Ones, in which six celebrities in their seventies and eighties, attempted to overcome some of the problems of ageing, by harking back to the 1970s.
-He also made a guest appearance in Series 16 Ep 7 of Heartbeat umpiring a cricket match.
+He also made a guest appearance in Series 16 of Heartbeat umpiring a cricket match in the episode "Stumped".

 Bird was appointed Member of the Order of the British Empire (MBE) in 1986 and Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to cricket and charity.
-Bird has also received honorary doctorates from Huddersfield, Leeds and Sheffield Hallam Universities.
-Bird was awarded the Freedom of Barnsley in 2000.
-He was awarded Honorary Life Membership of the Marylebone Cricket Club in 1996.
+Bird also received honorary doctorates from Huddersfield, Leeds and Sheffield Hallam Universities.
+He was awarded the Freedom of Barnsley in 2000 and Honorary Life Membership of the Marylebone Cricket Club in 1996.

-A six-foot statue of Bird erected in his honour near the place of his birth in Barnsley was unveiled on 30 June 2009.
-It has subsequently been raised by putting it on a five-foot-high plinth in order to discourage late night revellers hanging inappropriate items on the famous finger.
+On 30 June 2009 Bird unveiled a life-sized bronze statue of himself, by fellow Barnsley resident Graham Ibbeson, erected in his honour, near his birthplace in Barnsley.
+In 2013 it was subsequently raised by adding a 5 ft plinth, in order to discourage late-night revellers from hanging inappropriate items on the famous finger.

-On his pending appointment as President of Yorkshire CC in 2014, Bird stated "Never in my wildest dreams did I think that I would become the president of the greatest cricket club in the world".
+On his pending appointment as President of Yorkshire CCC in 2014, Bird stated "Never in my wildest dreams did I think that I would become the president of the greatest cricket club in the world".

 In August 2014, Bird was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In March 2021, Bird spoke to the BBC about his loneliness while shielding during the COVID-19 lockdown.
 He said that exercise was the key to him keeping his spirits up.